github-campus-advisors/Campus-Advisor-Training/Module 2/Module 2.2 Assignment.md

 # Module 2.2 Assignment

 In this lesson, you learned how to commit file changes, create branches, and fetch and pull updates from GitHub.
-To complete this assignment, you’ll change this file on a different branch and then pull the changes to your local repository by following the instructions below:
+To complete this assignment, you’ll change this file in a new branch on GitHub and then pull the changes to your local repository by following the instructions below:

 1. Create a new branch named `edit-module-assignment` on GitHub
 2. On the `edit-module-assignment` branch, edit this file `Module 2.2 Assignment.md` by clicking the pencil icon